 The First Wave is a documentary about the first climate change refugees.
 It questions what the response of First world countries should be to this issue and looks at the implications of sea level rise for our whole region.
 In The First Wave, we meet the Islanders for the first time and see their island home.
 We experience their traditional lifestyle and hear their hopes and fears for the future.
 There are differing opinions amongst the Islanders about what they want.
 But their fear is that no one is listening.

-Presenting the documentary "THE FIRST WAVE" story by PIP STARR and THOMAS PARKINSON producer LIZ BURKE director of photography PIP STARR editor and sound recordist THOMAS PARKINSON on line edit and colour grade MARCUS HERRICK and HAIKU POST sound edit and mix PETER PALANKAY and MUSIC AND EFFECTS music MARK DANIELS voiceover IAN DIXON appearances by THE PEOPLE OF THE CARTERET ISLANDS
+Presenting the documentary "THE FIRST WAVE" directed by PIP STARR story by PIP STARR and THOMAS PARKINSON producer LIZ BURKE director of photography PIP STARR editor and sound recordist THOMAS PARKINSON on line edit and colour grade MARCUS HERRICK and HAIKU POST sound edit and mix PETER PALANKAY and MUSIC AND EFFECTS music MARK DANIELS voiceover IAN DIXON appearances by THE PEOPLE OF THE CARTERET ISLANDS